philroche/django-cached-hitcount/README.md

 All hits are stored in memcache until persisted to database.

+As the hits are stored in cache there are no DB queries/inserts/updates on each request.

+Adding hits is done via an ajax call so that app can still be used on cached views.

 You can persist the hits to DB using celery and the `persist_hits` periodic task or use the `persist_hits` management command.

     python manage.py persist_hits